h2oai/h2o-3/h2o-docs/src/product/flow/SiteIntro.md

 - <a href="https://github.com/h2oai/h2o-dev/blob/master/CONTRIBUTING.md" target="_blank">Contributing code</a>: If you're interested in contributing code to H2O, we appreciate your assistance!
 This document describes how to access our list of Jiras that contributors can work on and how to contact us.

 ---
+#Downloading H2O

+To download H2O, go to our [downloads page](www.h2o.ai/download).
+Select a build type (bleeding edge or latest alpha), then select an install method (download and run, R, Python, Hadoop, or Maven) by clicking the tabs at the top of the page.
+Follow the instructions in the tab to install H2O.

+# Starting H2O ...

+There are a variety of ways to start H2O, depending on which client you would like to use.

+# ...
+From R

+# ...
+From Python

+# ...
+On Spark